javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

 Any part of the `for` can be skipped.

-For example, we can remove `begin`, or move it before the actual `for`, like here:
+For example, we can omit `begin` if we don't need to do anything at the loop start.

+Like here:

 ```js
 //+ run